masneyb/cavedbmanager/README.md

 to concentrate on the collection of data.

-This project is currently used by the West Virginia Speleological Survey to manage the cave data within the state.
+This project is currently used by the West Virginia Speleological Survey to manage over 5,000 cave and karst features within the state.
 The web interface is only available to its members.

 ## Sample Bulletin